odoo/documentation/content/applications/websites/livechat/responses.rst

 .. tip::
    Try to connect the shortcut to the topic of the substitution.
-The easier it is for the operators to remember, the easier it will be to use the canned responses in conversations.
+The easier it is for the operators to remember, the easier it is to use the canned responses in conversations.

 Use canned responses in a live chat conversation
 ------------------------------------------------